mjoblin/vibin/README.md

 > The WebSocket server can be ignored by most users.

 `vibin` also exposes a WebSocket server.
-Connected clients will receive messages describing updates to the back-end as they happen.
+Connected clients will receive messages describing updates to the backend as they happen.

 ## Database